24md/jupyterlab-environment/README.md

-# Setup JupyterLab Environment on a Vultr Cloud Instance
+# Set Up JupyterLab Environment on a Vultr Cloud Instance

-The following are the prerequisites and the steps to setup Jupyterlab Enivornment on a Vultr Cloud instance.
+The following are the prerequisites and the steps to set up Jupyterlab Enivornment on a Vultr Cloud instance.

 ## Prerequisites